 Final quantitative progress will be determined at the end of each trimester.
-To be considered making satisfactory quantitative progress, undergraduate students must pass at least 75% of the cumulative credit hours which they have attempted, and graduate students must pass at least 66% of the cumulative credit hours which they have attempted.
-Failure to meet the appropriate completion rate at the end of the trimester will result in the student being placed on financial aid probation status for the next term.
+To be considered making satisfactory quantitative progress, graduate students must pass at least 66% of the cumulative credit hours which they have attempted.
+Failure to meet the appropriate completion rate at the end of the trimester will result in the student being placed on financial aid warning status for the next term.

-Failure to meet the appropriate completion rate by the end of the probationary term will result in the loss of eligibility for all types of federal aid until the deficiency is removed.
+Failure to meet the appropriate completion rate by the end of the warning term will result in the loss of eligibility for all types of federal aid until the deficiency is removed.